retroelec/T-HMI-C64/README.md

 The "joystick-only" mode is activated pressing the fire button for two seconds.
 The CYD board only has three free GPIO pins, so there is no pin for a second fire button.
 Furthermore, the LCD and SD card share the same SPI bus, resulting in a small amount of additional code in central routines.
-The sound is bad and very loud.
-Therefore, I mechanically reduced the volume of my speaker (with tape).
+The sound quality is not particularly good.
+Due to performance issues with the ESP32 using Arduino core 3.3.10, binaries are built using Arduino core 3.2.0.

 <img src="doc/CYD.png" alt="CYD" width="800"/>